 Shuttle service begins at 6am from the M22 store at 6298 Western Ave.
 (M22) in Glen Arbor MI.
 The shuttle returns every 15 minutes, making this an effortless way to get to and from the event site.

 The M22 Challenge takes place within the boundaries of Sleeping Bear Dunes National Lakeshore.
-For this reason all participants and spectators must have a Park Entrance Pass.
-For private vehicles, the pass is $20 and covers everyone riding in the vehicle.
-Motorcycles are $15.
-Racers and spectators on foot or bicycle are $10 per person for anyone 16 years of age or older.
+For this reason all participants and spectators must have a National Park Entrance Pass.
+For private vehicles, the pass is $25 and covers everyone riding in the vehicle.
 All passes are valid for 7-days.
-An Annual Park Entrance Pass for Sleeping Bear Dunes National Lakeshore is also available for $40.
+An Annual Park Entrance Pass for Sleeping Bear Dunes National Lakeshore is also available for $45.
 Passes can be purchased at the Philip A. Hart Visitor Center in Empire, Dune Climb Entrance Station, or at the M22 Store in Glen Arbor.
 IT IS STRONGLY RECOMMENDED THAT YOU BUY YOUR PASS AHEAD OF TIME.
 For more information about entrance fees, please call the Philip A. Hart Visitor Center at 231-326-4700, ext.
 5010.

 Please park downtown Glen Arbor and take the shuttle from the M22 shop to the event site.